 Concordia is a 30-45 minute drive from Cruz Bay and a 15 minute drive from Coral Bay.

 Coral Bay has two small grocery stores.
 They both have a good selection of canned and non-perishable foods but fresh meat, fruits and veggies are limited.
 I would pick any of these items up at the larger grocery store in Cruz Bay.

 The only gas stations are located in Cruz Bay.

 There is a small short 15-20 minute downhill hike from the resort to Salt Pond Bay.
 There are beach towels for purchase in the Concordia gift shop.
-Concordia also offers rentals on beach chairs and snorkeling gear.
+Along with the beachfront home rentals, Concordia also offers rentals on beach chairs and snorkeling gear.